-General and administrative expenses were \$18.6 million for the year ended December 31, 2018 as compared to \$7.1 million for the year ended December 31, 2017.
-The increase of \$11.5 million, or 162%, was due to an increase of \$7.6 million in personnel related costs due to increased headcount and non-cash stock option expense charges, and an increase of \$3.9 million in professional services, insurance, and other administrative costs necessary to support our operations as a public company.
+General and administrative expenses were \$40.0 million for the year ended December 31, 2019 as compared to \$18.6 million for the year ended December 31, 2018.
+The increase of \$21.4 million, or 115%, was due to an increase of \$8.1 million in personnel related costs due to increased headcount, of which \$5.2 million related to non-cash stock compensation expense, an increase of \$5.5 million in pre-commercialization activities, an increase of \$3.1 million in medical affairs costs related to trilaciclib, an increase of \$1.6 million in information technology systems and related expenses, and an increase of \$3.1 million professional services, insurance, and other administrative costs.